c0sogi/llama-api/readme.md

 print(chat_model.predict("hi!"))
 ```

 Now, running the `langchain_test.py` file will make use of your custom model for completions.
+Note that 'function call' feature will only work for LlamaCppModel.
 That's it!
 You've successfully integrated a custom model into Langchain.
 Enjoy your enhanced text and chat completions!

 ## Usage: Text Completion